awsdocs/amazon-textract-developer-guide/doc_source/how-it-works-pages.md

 },
 ```

 If you're using asynchronous operations with a multipage document that's in PDF format, you can determine the page that a block is located on by inspecting the `Page` field of the `Block` object\.
-A scanned image \(an image in JPEG or PNG format\) is considered to be a single\-page document, even if there's more than one document page on the image\.
+A scanned image \(an image in JPEG, PNG, PDF, or TIFF format\) is considered to be a single\-page document, even if there's more than one document page on the image\.
 Asynchronous operations always return a `Page` value of 1 for scanned images\.

 The total number of pages is returned in the `Pages` field of `DocumentMetadata`\. `DocumentMetadata` is returned with each list of `Block` objects returned by an Amazon Textract operation\.